 - Find a partner

-- Find a Red Hat partner that sells Red Hat Enterprise Virtualization or related applications.
+- Find a Red Hat partner that sells Red Hat Virtualization or related applications.

 - Sign up for our newsletter

-- Stay up to date on the latest Red Hat Enterprise Virtualization and cloud news.
+- Stay up to date on the latest Red Hat Virtualization and cloud news.

-Red Hat® Enterprise Linux® with Smart Virtualization combines Red Hat Enterprise Linux and Red Hat Enterprise Virtualization.
-Get both in 1 package, together for less.
+Red Hat Virtualization with guests combines Red Hat Enterprise Linux and Red Hat Virtualization in 1 package for less.

 Take complexity and application processing latency out of your implementation.
-Go beyond bare metal and virtualize more high CPU workloads on fewer servers.
-Red Hat Enterprise Virtualization is a natural choice for virtualized Linux workloads; it requires no modification, provides better synchronization, and lets you take advantage of the latest innovation features from Red Hat Enterprise Linux with Smart Virtualization.
+Go beyond bare metal and virtualize more resource-intensive workloads on fewer servers.
+Requiring no modification with better synchronization, Red Hat Virtualization is a natural choice for virtualized Linux workloads.

 - Red Hat Solutions for IBM Power Systems

-- The greatest benefit provided by the combination of Red Hat Gluster Storage and Red Hat Enterprise Virtualization was a dramatic reduction in storage costs, which had posed problems for many years.
+- The greatest benefit provided by the combination of Red Hat Storage Server and Red Hat Virtualization was a dramatic reduction in storage costs, which had posed problems for many years.

 - British Airways